Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 The name of your Checkmk site.

+    checkmk_agent_update: 'false'

+Register host for automatic updates.
+Make sure to have the server side prepared for automatic updates.
+Otherwise this will fail.

+    checkmk_agent_tls: 'false'

+Register for TLS encryption.
+Make sure to have the server side prepared for automatic updates.
+Otherwise this will fail.

 ## Dependencies

 <!-- A list of other roles hosted on Galaxy should go here, plus any details in regards to parameters that may need to be set for other roles, or variables that are used from other roles. -->